Homeowners are leaving Portland amid the housing crisis

 ‘I’ve been here 65 years but I’m done,’ Bruce Philip said.
 ‘I’m done with Portland.’
 He continued: What’s there to say, they move in, take over the neighborhood, do their drugs, play their loud music, and make a mess,’ adding that the homeless crisis has ruined not just a few neighborhoods, but all of Portland.

-The couple also pointed out that the sweeps of the homeless camps – like the one held a week ago on Monday – are not the final solution and have not changed their minds about moving.
+The couple also pointed out that the sweeps of the homeless camps are not the final solution and have not changed their minds about moving.
 ‘The city comes in and cleans it up and then two weeks later, they come back,’ Bruce Philip said.
 ‘It’s a vicious cycle, and I’m done.’

 Local realtor George Patterson told DailyMail.com that the homeless encampments encroaching on residents’ front lawns is a topic that comes up with his clients ‘every day’, and that deals on homes for sale in the area are falling through.
 In one case, an early offer for a three-bedroom home asking close to $700,000 near a sanctioned homeless encampment, called Multnomah Village.
 ‘We had early offer on a home, but it fell through and there was some concern there with the Multnomah village site,’ Patterson said.
 ‘I can say [homeless encampments] are definitely affecting the property values.’